 Southeast Region has 17 commissioned Alaska Wildlife Troopers who are stationed throughout the region.
 Posts are located in the communities of Craig, Haines, Hoonah, Juneau, Ketchikan, Petersburg, Sitka and Wrangell.

-Civilian support staff for the region consists of: Three full-time Public Safety Technician II’s, one Boat Officer III, one Vessel Technician II, one Administrative Assistant and seven seasonal Public Safety Technician I’s (PST).
+Civilian support staff for the region consists of: Three full-time Public Safety Technician II’s, one Boat Officer IV, one boat officer I, one Vessel Technician II, one Administrative Assistant and fiveseasonal Public Safety Technician I’s (PST).
 The PSTs are employed during the busy summer months.

 The Wildlife Troopers within the region have an array vessels and aircraft to assist in covering this vast area.